 The stator of three phase induction motor is made up of numbers of slots to construct a 3 phase winding circuit which we connect with 3 phase AC source.
 We arrange the three-phase winding in such a manner in the slots that they produce one rotating magnetic field when we switch on the three-phase AC supply source.

 The rotor of three phase induction motor consists of a cylindrical laminated core with parallel slots that can carry conductors.
 The conductors are heavy copper or aluminum bars fitted in each slot and short-circuited by the end rings.
 The slots are not exactly made parallel to the axis of the shaft but are slotted a little skewed because this arrangement reduces magnetic humming noise and can avoid stalling of the motor.

 Production of Rotating Magnetic Field

-The stator of the motor consists of overlapping winding offset by an electrical angle of 120°.
-When the primary winding or the stator is connected to a 3 phase AC source, it establishes a rotating magnetic field which rotates at the synchronous speed.
+The stator of the motor consists of overlapping winding offset by an electrical angle of 120o.
+When we connect the primary winding, or the stator to a 3 phase AC source, it establishes rotating magnetic field which rotates at the synchronous speed.

 According to Faraday’s law

 an emf induced in any circuit is due to the rate of change of magnetic flux linkage through the circuit.
 As the rotor winding in an induction motor are either closed through an external resistance or directly shorted by end ring, and cut the stator rotating magnetic field, an emf is induced in the rotor copper bar and due to this emf a current flows through the rotor conductor.